 - Play with your kids.
 If you have children, don't just watch them play.
 Join them for a game of tag or kickball.
 Walk them to the park.
 Dance.
 Take a family bike ride.
 Go to a community pool.
 Even if you don't swim, you can enjoy time in the water or walk in the shallow end.
 Do your kids play video games?
 If so, plug in with them and swing a virtual tennis racket or do a little boxing.

 Improvise by using household items or your body weight

-If you'd rather not spend a penny on exercise equipment, use ordinary household items or your body weight for various upper and lower body exercises:
+Aim to include strength training exercises for all major muscle groups in your routine at least two days a week.
+If you'd rather not spend money on exercise equipment or a gym membership, use ordinary household items or your body weight for various upper and lower body strength training exercises:

 - Canned goods.
 Many canned goods can serve double duty as hand weights.

 - Chair or step stool.
 Use a chair for support when doing exercises such as leg curls.
 A low, sturdy step stool can become exercise equipment if you use it for step training — an aerobic exercise resembling stair climbing.

 - Use your body.
 You don't need to go to the gym and lift weights to increase your muscular fitness.
 Use your body weight to do weight training exercises and resistance training.
 For example, try situps, pushups, squats and lunges.